 If you require free, fast injunction service please call the National Centre for Domestic Violence on 0800 970 2070 or visit their website for further details

 Children affected by domestic abuse may suffer long term psychological effects and may require specialist support.
-If you suspect a child is suffering with domestic abuse this should be immediately reported to Slough Children’s Trust or 01753 875362.
+If you suspect a child is suffering with domestic abuse this should be immediately reported to Slough Children First or 01753 875362.

 Further information can be found on the NSPCC website including tools and guidance for parents and families.